 How can I get a job teaching English in Thailand?

-The first thing you should do if you want to teach English in Thailand is to make sure you’re qualified.
-You’ll definitely want to be TEFL-certified, and you’ll also probably want to hold at least a bachelor’s degree before applying to jobs.
-Teaching positions in Thailand are available year-round, so you can apply anytime.
+The first thing you should do if you want to teach English in Thailand is to make sure you’re qualified – you’ll definitely want to be TEFL certified!
+Teaching positions in Thailand and online are available year-round, so you can apply anytime.

-Mikki, another former Bridge teach abroad program participant, has also had a positive experience teaching English in Thailand.
+Mikki, another former Bridge teach abroad program participant, also had a positive experience teaching English in Thailand.
 She worked at a school in Phuket, a gorgeous tropical island.
-She remarked on some of the fun activities that her school hosted.
+She remarked on some of the fun activities that her school hosted:

-“During the semester we have Sports Week.
+“During the semester, we had Sports Week.
 This is one full week where all of the students are divided into teams and compete with each other in different sports such as football (or soccer, as we call it), basketball, volleyball, dance, and many more!”

 “We normally go to the markets to buy street food such as Pad Thai or Spring Rolls.
 You could also buy clothes and personal accessories.”

 Sarah, who also taught English in Thailand through Bridge, taught in the province of Chonburi, in Eastern Thailand, at the Eastern College of Technology (E.Tech).
 She described some of the best parts about living in Thailand: